xraypy/xraylarch/doc/tutorial.rst

 In addition to using basic Python objects, Larch organizes data into Groups.
 A Group is simply a named container for variables of any kind, including other Groups.
-In this way, Groups have a hierarchical structure, much like a directory of files.
+In this way, Groups have a heirarchical structure, much like a directory of files.
 Each Larch variable belongs to a Group, and can be accessed by its full Group name.
 The top-level Group is called '_main'.
 You'll rarely need to use that, but it's there::

    larch> myvar = 22.13